surajbhan-3/Shorthand_Typing/README.md

 * QT :- Quite

 * NP :- No problem
+* 2B :- To be
+* 4 :- Four
+* 4GET :- Forget
+* 4GOT :- Forgot
+* 4GM :- Forgive me
+* 4EVER :- Forever
+* 4N :- Foreign
+* 4NR :- Foreigner
+* 4FRWD :- Forward
+* HSIK :- How should i know
+* IRT :- In regards to
+* WFM :- works for me

+*121 :- One to One
 * LMK :- Let me know
 * TGIF :- Thank go it's friday
 * TBA :- To be announced